API

 The following kwargs parameters can be provided:

-• activity_classifier: list of attributes for the concept name of the activity nodes:
+• activity_classifier: List of additional attributes for the concept name of the activity nodes.

 default: []

-• relation_attributes: Set of attribute names, which are used as object nodes that are connected to the activities.
+• relation_attributes: List of attribute names, which are used as object nodes that are connected to the activities. default = []

 Preprocessing Converter